baseboxorg/jeffskinnerbox.github.io/content/ideas/using-google-apis-to-tranforming-email-to-notification.md

 </style>
 <!-- --------- End: Gist Code Snippit ---------- -->

-This proved too crud for my taste, but is generic and could work for any IMAP basded email service.
+This proved too crud for my taste, but is generic and could work for any [IMAP based email service][01].
 I want to take advantage of Gmail's APIs to get a more eligent approch.

 # Gmail API